0xb0bb/pwndra/README.md

 the second is to only operate on a given selection.
 This is useful for those times where you have two binary modes interlaced in the same code such as `i386`/`amd64` or `thumb`/`arm`.

-## Installation

-Add the files to an existing Ghidra script directory or add it as a new script directory by clicking the `Script Directories` button within the `Script Manager` window (`Window` -> `Script Manager`).

-Some of the scripts have keyboard shortcuts or add menu items to Ghidra (visible under `Analysis` -> `Pwn`) in order to integrate the scripts into Ghidra you must click the `In Tool` checkbox next to each script on the `Script Manager` window.